openvinotoolkit/nncf/nncf/experimental/tensor/README.md

 ## Usage

-The main idea is common algorithms should use wrapped tensors and provide to backend-specific function unwrapped tensor.
+Common algorithms should use wrapped tensors and provide the unwrapped tensor to the backend-specific function.

 ### Initialization Tensor